Geeta259/Campus-Event-Navigator/README.md

 - **Contact Management**: Handle user inquiries and assistance requests through the contact form.
 - **Booking Management**: Handle event booking of users.
 - **Feedback Management**: Collect and manage user feedback on events.
+- **Manage New Member Requests: Approve or reject new member requests.
+- **Login Approval: Ensure that only members approved by the admin can log into the system, preventing unauthorized access.

 ### Video Demo of Campus Event Navigator System
 - **Direct Link**: https://drive.google.com/file/d/1ZEq3xdTyFjMu77OZh3a97niB21sHQ64T/preview